pwilmart/PAW_pipeline/docs/PAW_results.md

 ![parameters](../images/PAW_results/05_parameters.png)

 There are a couple of parameters that you might want to occasionally change.
 Two peptides per protein is a **HIGHLY recommended** setting.
 Sometimes you may need single peptide per protein IDs.
-The PAW pipeline does not have any explicit protein FDR algorithms.
+The PAW pipeline does not have any explicit **protein** FDR algorithms.
 There is a one-to-one relationship between incorrect PSMs and incorrect proteins when using a one peptide per protein setting.
 Sometimes semi-tryptic or non-tryptic peptides are important.
-The “minimum_ntt_per_peptide” parameter would need adjustment in those cases.
+The `minimum_ntt_per_peptide` parameter would need adjustment in those cases.

 ---